jutunen/custom-menu-wrapper/README.md

  ```
 Value none should be assigned as an initial display style for the containers.

-The component will change the display style to flex during component initialization.
+The component will change the container display style to flex during component initialization.

 Thus container contents should be considered as flex items when styling them.